-Prana is currently being developed by Big Bright Monster for release on the Playstation VR platform in mid 2018.
+Prana is currently being developed by Big Bright Monster for release on all major VR platforms in mid-2019.
 It is designed as a playful meditation experience that the user engages with their breath; employing physical breath to heal various creatures in their environment, while learning to control their own breath and emotional state.
 Proprietary audio digital signal processing enables Prana to track breathing using the PSVR’s built-in microphone.
+Prana will include support for PlayStaion VR, Oculus Rift, and HTC Vive.

 Jump! is an immersive experience that we created for the Strong Museum of Play in Rochester, NY.
 In Jump!, up to six kids participate in a playful engagement in which the projection of a slowly spinning asteroid increases in speed and is sparked into fire by the aggregate motion of the kids jumping.
 Each kid is assigned a separate color of sparks (then flames); the more kids that participate, and the faster they jump, the faster the objective of exploding the asteroid is attained.